ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: [FLAC (Free Lossless Audio Codec)](http://flac.sourceforge.net/)

-Initialisation: The `Private Data` contains all the header/metadata packets before the first data packet.
+Initialization: The `Private Data` contains all the header/metadata packets before the first data packet.
 These include the first header packet containing only the word `fLaC` as well as all metadata packets.

 ### A_REAL/14_4